 You can go glacier trekking on many glaciers all over the world and throughout Patagonia.
 However, Perito Moreno is a special glacier for glacier trekking as it is one of the most famous glaciers in the world!

 Stretching over 250 square kilometers, standing up over 74 meters above the water’s surface, Perito Moreno is an impressive sight.
 This massive glacier is very active as loses massive chunks of ice every few minutes putting on a show for spectators.

 But what makes Perito Moreno unique is that the glacier actually grows just as fast as it recedes, meaning it isn’t shrinking overall (unlike most glaciers currently in the world.)

-And while most visitors only see Perito Moreno from the front boardwalk, those who choose to go out trekking on the glacier get a whole new perspective and actually get to walk on top this amazing natural wonder!
+And while most visitors only see Perito Moreno from the front boardwalk, those who choose to go out trekking on the glacier get a whole new perspective and actually get to walk on top of this amazing natural wonder!

-Perito Moreno Mini Trekking vs. Big Ice Tours?
+Perito Moreno Mini Trekking vs. Big Ice Tours

 Both tours are operated by the same company (the ONLY company that operates Perito Moreno glacier trekking tours.)